Ada-Developers-Academy/core-unit-3/web-browsers/browsers-and-dev-tools.md

 In our fictional recipe blog, the presentation of the blog determines:

 - The typeface, font size, and text color of the recipe
-- If the list of ingredients is displayed vertically or horizontally
+- Whether the list of ingredients is displayed vertically or horizontally
 - The border and sizing of all images and photos
-- If the navigational links are on the side of the website, on top, or on bottom
+- Whether the navigational links are on the side of the website, on top, or on bottom
-- If the logo changes colors when the cursor moves over it
+- Whether the logo changes colors when the cursor moves over it

 #### Browser Default Styles